allexoK/Esp32-C6-Bug-Arduino-Examples/README.md

     - Zigbee Smart socket/Zigbee Light bulb(Tested with Sonoff s26r2zbtpe smart socket as End device)

 [![Watch the video](images/ytvideo.png)](https://youtu.be/PwNcAayO8GI?si=LGGhpATkW5Eql88w)

+### esp32c6bugsim7080ggpsanddebug
+To compile it you will also need the following libraries:
+- TinyGSM

+These two examples demonstrate some basic Esp32-C6-Bug communication with SIM7080G Multi-Band CAT-M(eMTC)/NB-IoT/GNSS module.
+After ATDebug example is flashed, the commands sent via Esp32-C6-Bug are resend to SIM7080G, which is usefull for debug purposes.
+GPSExample demonstrates GPS functionaloty of SIM7080G.
+Ensure that GPS antenna is outside, so it can receive signal.

+- Parts needed:
+    - Esp32-C6-Bug
+    - Any board with Sim7080G module

 ## ESP-IDF examples
 If you are also interested in advanced features of Esp32-C6 like Zigbee and thread please refer to [Official examples](https://github.com/espressif/esp-idf/tree/release/v5.1/examples) and to Demos section of [Esp32-C6-Bug datasheet](https://github.com/allexoK/Esp32-C6-Bug-Docs/blob/main/esp32c6bugdatasheet.pdf)